The Chief Financial Officer of BlackBerry is Exercising Options

-This recent transaction decreases Steve Rai’s holding in the company by 73% to a total of $128.1K.
-In addition to Steve Rai, 7 other BB executives reported Sell trades in the last month.
+In addition to Steve Rai, 11 other BB executives reported Sell trades in the last month.
+This recent transaction decreases Steve Rai’s holding in the company by 7% to a total of $135.9K.

 See today’s analyst top recommended stocks >>